Although we generally welcome any or several theoretical considerations as long applied to textual analyses and elucidation of black and

 aspects or single works.
 Please send in an Abstract of your suggested

-writer of fiction, poetry and drama to
+writer of fiction, poetry and drama to the editors

 must be approved prior to submission of your draft essay.